ThomasThelen/sdtl-provone/README.md

 The main difference is the replacement of `/` with a space.
 The requirement that the type names are lower-cased is relaxed.

+It would be nice to give names that have more context based on som heuristics.

+For example, if there's a `provone:Program` that represents a script (ie is not the predicate of a `provone:hasSubProgram`) a descriptive label could be

+`rdfs:label`: Top level script {script-name}

 ###### Examples